eggsyntax/datawalk/README.md

 representing the item's position in the printed list, as shown next to the item) plus enter.

-Often the reason drill down is to determine a path to pass to `get-in`, so datawalk will track and [p]rint the path from the original root to the level you're on.
+Often the reason for drilling down at the REPL is to determine a path to pass to `get-in`, so datawalk will track and [p]rint the path from the original root to the level you're on.

 At any point in this process, you can [s]ave the current item or sa[v]e the path (from root to item) into a map of saved items which will be returned when